 Want something done?
-Ask the Administrative Assistant.
+Ask the administrative assistant.
 Think the word "assistant" means less power?
 Check out the Green Hornet TV series from the '60s.
-Know who plays Kato the assistant?
+Know who plays the assistant?
 Bruce Lee.
 Enough said.

-Administrative Assistants—also known as secretaries, although this is a term fading like the ice caps—can be thought of as the intelligent glue that holds together the inner workings of an organization.
-Administrative Assistants may work for corporations, schools, law firms, hospitals or for Uncle Sam.
+Administrative assistants—sometimes known as secretaries, although this is a term fading like the ice caps—can be thought of as the intelligent glue that holds together the inner workings of an organization.
+Administrative assistants may work for corporations, schools, law firms, hospitals, or good ol' Uncle Sam.
 But whoever they are working for, the mantra is the same: Know what’s going on, keep it organized, get it done.

-What is it exactly that these titans of typing and leviathans of liquid paper are responsible for?
-After all, Kato once fought Robin.
-It was a tie, but still.
-Administrative Assistants provide the organization and support services so that an organization runs smoothly.
+But what is it exactly that these titans of typing responsible for?
+Administrative assistants provide the organization and support services so that a company runs smoothly.
 They make appointments, write correspondence, and organize files and other information.
-There are lots of different specialties within the Administrative Assistant world, and responsibilities among them will vary.
+There are lots of different specialties within the world of administrative assistants, and responsibilities among them will vary.

 There's the medical assistant, who may schedule appointments, organize hospital room assignments, keep track of billing and order supplies.
 Legal secretaries often perform research on pending cases and handle billing hours.
 Executive assistants may book meetings, review incoming documents and mail, or produce press releases or other outside correspondence.
-And think about your school Administrative Assistant.
-The power to spot a forged sick note is mind-boggling.
+And think about your school administrative assistant.
+Their power to spot a forged sick note is mind-boggling.

 What do you think?
-Have you got the moxie to assume the responsibility of an Administrative Assistant?
-Bruce Lee could do 50 one-arm chin-ups.
-Seriously impressive skills, but what skills does it take to be an Administrative Assistant?
+Have you got the moxie to assume the responsibility of an administrative assistant?
+Bruce Lee could do fifty one-arm chin-ups.
+Seriously impressive skills, but what skills does it take to be an administrative assistant?

 For one, organization.
 Try this: Take a look at your closet.
 Do you need to select your outfit for the day from a rumpled pile, performing the "sniff test" on your shirts to decide what to wear?
 Or are your clothes hanging with all the buttons facing left, color-coded in the order of the spectrum?
 If your answer hovers more toward the obsessive-compulsive side, you probably have the organizational skills to make the cut.

-Administrative Assistants also need great intrapersonal skills.
+Administrative assistants also need great interpersonal skills.
 That means people skills.
 You have to like people; have to like working with them and helping them with their needs.
-Administrative Assistants all have one thing in common: a boss.
+Administrative assistants all have one thing in common: a boss.
 Hence the word "assistant."
 If you can't get along with your boss, look elsewhere.

 You will also need to be a good writer.
 Not like Hemingway—banging away at your keys and guzzling rum will most likely get you fired—but you'll need to be able to put together fairly sophisticated pieces of communication.
 And you'll need to spell everything correctly.